 AMA Online Education (AMAOEd) is a school that provides online lifelong learning opportunities for people who want to increase their knowledge and market value.

 You won’t need to sacrifice your 9-5 work to become a lifelong learner.
 We offer a range of lifelong learning programs for people looking to enrich their knowledge and level up their educational attainment.
-As the first full online education school in the Philippines, we give you the option to enroll in an online bachelor’s degree, master’s degree, or even short certificate programs to reach your learning goals.
+As the first full online education school in the Philippines, we give you the option to enroll in online undergraduate degree courses, master’s degree, or even short certificate programs to reach your learning goals.
 With our online academic programs, you can study and learn anytime, anywhere.

 It’s never too late to start becoming a lifelong learner.
 Don’t miss out on a chance to improve yourself and start your journey of learning with AMA Online Education (AMAOEd).
 Send us an email at email@example.com for more information about our online learning courses.